-Figure 7: Overview of simulation approach for site specific probabilistic models (Vickery et al., 2009)
+Figure 7: Overview of the simulation approach for site-specific probabilistic models (Vickery et al., 2009)

 The various components of site-specific probabilistic models (labels 1 to 5 in Figure 7) are described individually below:

-Probability distributions of key track parameters of interest are derived from the site specific historical best track data.
-In the shown example, ΔP (difference between P0 and the background atmospheric pressure) is used as the intensity parameter, however this can be substituted for Vmax.
+- Probability distributions of key track parameters of interest are derived from the site-specific historical best track data.
+In the shown example, ΔP (the difference between P0 and the background atmospheric pressure) is used as the intensity parameter, however, this can be substituted for Vmax.
 The probability distributions of the track parameters are repeatedly sampled in a Monte Carlo simulation, generating thousands of years of combinations of track parameters.

-A wind field model (see section above) is applied along each track generated by step 3, yielding a two-dimensional wind field at each time-step along the track.
+- A wind field model (see the section above) is applied along each track generated by step 3, yielding a two-dimensional wind field at each time-step along the track.